Israel launches strikes on ‘nuclear targets’ in Iran

 Israel Defense Forces Spokesperson BG Effie Defrin said that the “pre-emptive” strikes were carried out “in order to prevent the Iranian regime’s ability to build the nuclear bomb in the immediate time frame”.

-Several explosions were heard in capital Tehran at about 3 am local time, Al Jazeera reported.
+Several explosions were heard in capital Tehran and other cities at about 3 am local time, Al Jazeera reported.
+Iranian state-run Islamic Republic News Agency said that casualties were being reported in the capital city.

-Iranian state-run Islamic Republic News Agency said that casualties were being reported from neighbourhoods of Tehran.
+The strikes also hit sites in the cities of Arak, Isfahan, Kermanshah and Tabriz, Al Jazeera reported.

 It also reported that Hossein Salami, the chief of the Islamic Revolutionary Guard Corps, was killed in the attack.
 The IRGC is the primary unit of the Iranian Armed Forces.